Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Results

 \textbf{Parameter identifiability.} An identifiable parameter subset is constructed by combining the results of the local and global sensitivity analyses, covariance analysis, and multistart inference.

 Local sensitivity analysis reveals that the most influential parameters are $\alpha$, $\beta$, and $lrr$.
-These parameters are followed by the large vessel stiffness parameters, $k_{3,g}$, $ks_{3,g}$, and $ks_{2,g}$ (see Figure \ref{fig:SA}).
+Other influential parameters include vessel stiffness parameters, $k_{3,g}$, $ks_{3,g}$, and $ks_{2,g}$ (see Figure \ref{fig:SA}).
 Globally, $k_{3,g}$ and $ks_{3,g}$ are the most influential, followed by the structured tree parameters $\alpha, \beta, lrr$.
 However, the relative sensitivities for these five parameters are similar, i.e., they are good candidates for the parameter subset.
 This result should be contrasted with parameters $k_{1,g}$ and $k_{2,g}$, which are less influential.

 Covariance analysis revealed a correlation between the structured tree parameters.
 Since $\alpha$ is the most influential parameter, we inferred $\alpha$ and fixed $\beta$ and $lrr$.
 The large vessels stiffness parameters $k_{3,g}$ and $k_{1,g}$ are also correlated, and so are $k_{2,g}$ and $k_{1,g}$.
 Informed by the sensitivity analyses, we chose to fix $k_{1,g}$ and $k_{2,g}$ and inferred only $k_{3,g}$.
 For small vessels, $k_{2,g}$ is more influential, therefore we fixed $ks_1$ and inferred $ks_{2,g}$ and $ks_{3,g}$.